Snowfable/home-ed-resources/index.md

 ## iDEA Awards
 Digital enterprise award scheme you can complete online.
 [Investigate here.](https://idea.org.uk)

+## Jakub Marian
+Czech linguist, data scientist, graphic designer, and musician who creates educational materials for students.
+Has produced more than 700+ articles and 7 books on variety of subjects.
+[Look here.](https://jakubmarian.com)

 ## Khan Academy
 Especially good for maths and computing for all ages but other subjects at Secondary level.
 Note this uses the U.S. grade system but it's mostly common material.
 [Learn here.](https://www.khanacademy.org)